clydebarrow/esphome-docs-hugo/content/components/vbus.md

 {{< img src="vbus_serial_optocoupler.png" alt="Image" class="center" >}}

-Another approach, with PCB design ready to be manufactured [can be found here](https://github.com/FatBeard/vbus-arduino-library/tree/master/pcb).
+Another approach, with PCB design ready to be manufactured [can be found here ](https://github.com/FatBeard/vbus-arduino-library/tree/master/pcb).

 {{< warning >}}
 Do not connect the GND pin of your module with the ground of Resol unit as that may damage the output port of it.